MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5608.md

 -->

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

-* Verify that all assets acquired within a given date range have been correctly entered into the system.
+* Verify that all assets acquired in a given date range are correct in the system.
-* Monitor the progress of fixed assets that are created but not yet acquired, and ensure that they are acquired in a timely manner.
+* Monitor the progress of fixed assets that are created but aren't acquired, and ensure that they're acquired in a timely way.
-* Identify any inconsistencies in the acquisition process and take corrective action where necessary.
+* Identify inconsistencies in the acquisition process and take corrective action.

-As a finance manager, use the report to:
+Finance managers use the report to:

-* Track the acquisition of fixed assets and ensure that they are recorded accurately in the financial statements.
+* Track the acquisition of fixed assets and ensure that they're accurate in financial statements.
-* Analyze the acquisition costs of fixed assets and identify any opportunities for cost savings.
+* Analyze the acquisition costs of fixed assets and identify opportunities for cost savings.
-* Monitor the acquisition process and ensure that it is aligned with the organization's financial goals.
+* Monitor the acquisition process and ensure that it aligns with the organization's financial goals.

-As an accountant, use the report to:
+Accountants use the report to:

-* Calculate the depreciation expenses for newly acquired fixed assets.
+* Calculate depreciation expenses for newly acquired fixed assets.
-* Verify that the acquisition costs of fixed assets are accurately recorded in the financial statements.
+* Verify that the acquisition costs of fixed assets are accurate in financial statements.
-* Ensure that the acquisition process is compliant with accounting standards and regulations.
+* Ensure that the acquisition process complies with accounting standards and regulations.

 ## Try the report